How to's

 -

-This describes which journal to choose, which suggested (or dispreferred?) reviewers to mention, an example cover letter, how to read the submission system, when to contact the editorial office about your submission, and how to respond to reviewers.
+This describes which journal to choose, which suggested (or dispreferred?) reviewers to mention, what should go into a cover letter, how to read the submission system, and when to contact the editorial office about your submission.

 License